malleor/teampay-meteor/README.md

-This is an offshoot of the [malleor/TeamPay](TeamPay project), made as a Rails app, in a form of a Meteor app instead.
+This is an offshoot of the [TeamPay project](malleor/TeamPay), made as a Rails app, in a form of a Meteor app instead.